kevbite/kevbite.github.io/_posts/2017-05-18-transfering-big-payloads-with-masstransit-and-azure-blob-storage.md

 ### Sending a message

-To send a message with a large payload all we have to do is use the message data repository to store the payload before sending the message.
+To send a message with a large payload, all we have to do is use the message data repository to store the payload before sending the message.

 ```csharp
 var bytes = new byte[] {3, 1, 0, 4, 5, 5, 8 };